Software-Miniproject/EmotiChat/README.md

 EmotiChat stores and accesses three database containers in Firestore: users, chats, and messages.

 #### Users
-The 'users' collection contains the information of existing users: username, id, email, name, pfp link, and an array of chatroom id's to tell which chatrooms the user is currently in
+The 'users' collection contains the information of existing users: username, id, email, name, pfp link, and an array of chatroom id's to tell which chatrooms the user is currently in.

 #### Messages
 The 'messages' collection contains all of the messages sent across the entire application.
-Each document contains: the message contents, the id of the sender, the timestamp of when the message was sent, and the id of the chatroom it took place in
+Each document contains: the message contents, the id of the sender, the timestamp of when the message was sent, and the id of the chatroom it took place in.

 #### Chats
 The 'chats' collection contains all of the chats on the app.
-Each chat only needs to store its id
+Each chat only needs to store its id.

 ## Authentication / Authorization / Auditing